How to contact journalists & reporters for news coverage

 Some journalists live and die by their email inboxes, and some are more social media-oriented.
 Some prefer a contact form on their website, while others love a LinkedIn connection.
 It really does depend.

 However, respect across platforms is universal.
-We recently spoke to 200 communications professionals and asked for the worst PR pitching mistakes, and one of the top answers was being too pushy.
+We recently spoke to 200 communications professionals and asked for the worst pitching mistakes in PR outreach, and one of the top answers was being too pushy.

 Pro tip: Typically, when you can't find the journalist's contact information, they aren't interested in being contacted.
 If you find yourself trying to play Where in the World Is Carmen Sandiego? with a reporter, simply don't.
 Being a public writer does not always mean you are open to public pitches, and many reporters have to go through Herculean lengths so as not to be flooded with well-intentioned but unsolicited pitches.